 Here is an example of AI tool that generated improvements for an ad that would sound more human:

-Werner Vogels, Amazon’s chief technology officer, gave a keynote sharing how Amazon has been using various machine learning techniques since its founding to help forecast demand for individual products.
+Werner Vogels, Amazon’s chief technology officer, gave a keynote sharing of how Amazon has been using various machine learning techniques since its founding to help forecast demand for individual products.
 Vogels said that annual improvements had been merely incremental until 2015.
 Then Amazon switched to using deep learning methods and AI, which is based on multi-level neural networks, which mimic, in a loose way, the connections in the human brain.
 Ever since Amazon saw a 15-fold increase in the accuracy of its forecasts, a leap that has enabled Amazon to roll-out its one-day Prime delivery guarantee to more and more geographies.

 “I’m a strong believer that, at Amazon, if we stop innovating, we’ll be out of business in 10 to 15 years.” – Werner Vogels, Amazon’s CTO